 When thinking about the federal budget, policymakers differentiate between discretionary programs and “entitlement” programs.
 Discretionary programs are those that Congress funds annually through the appropriations process.
 “Entitlement” programs are those that are funded almost automatically to meet the needs of all who qualify for them.
 Every year, Congress must make an active decision on whether to fund discretionary programs and at what level.

 Nondefense discretionary or “NDD” programs are all the programs that the government funds for the benefit of all outside of defense programming, including medical and scientific research; education and job training; infrastructure; public safety and law enforcement; public health; weather monitoring and environmental protection; natural and cultural resources; housing and social services; and international relations.

-How will the sequester impact nondefense discretionary programs?
+How is the sequester affecting nondefense discretionary programs?

-In 2013, the sequester will mean an automatic 8.4 percent cut to program funding levels in 2013 for most NDD programs.
-These cuts will truly be across-the-board, with no departmental or agency control on how the sequester impacts individual programs.
+In 2013, the sequester reduced most NDD programs by 5%.
+These cuts were across the board, with almost no departmental or agency control on how the sequester impacts individual programs.

-Cuts of this level will be devastating to the nation’s investment in scientific research.
+Cuts of this level will be devastating to the nation’s investment in scientific research in the long run.
 For example, according to a letter the Department of Health and Human Services sent to Congressman Ed Markey (D-MA), "The NIH could potentially eliminate 2300 new and competing grants, with 300 fewer grants given by NCI" if the sequester takes affect in January.

-The Biophysical Society joined nearly 3000 other organizations in sending a letter to Congress in July asking them to use a balanced approach that does not include further cuts to NDD programs.
+The Biophysical Society joined nearly 3000 other organizations n advocating that Congress use a balanced approach that does not include further cuts to NDD programs.

 Let your Congressmen know that the nondefense discretionary community, including scientific research, has already done its part to reduce the deficit, and that any plan to reduce the deficit should not include more NDD cuts that harm American families.